so1dier/resume_cv/README.md

 ### Senior Firmware Engineer (Contract)
 #### BIAMP Systems, Brisbane, QLD
 October 2021 - current
-- Designed and developed multiple web applications using Java, Spring, and MySQL
-- Collaborated with cross-functional teams to gather requirements, prioritize tasks, and ensure timely delivery of projects
-- Improved application performance by 20% through code optimization and database indexing
+- Transformed a failing project by introducing simple design decisions.
+- Resolved critical concurrency issues to improve system stability and reliability.
+- Optimized memory usage by dividing configuration into manageable pages.
+- Eliminated thread bottlenecks to improve performance.
+- Successfully delivered the project on time and exceeded expectations.
-- Mentored junior and mid software engineers and provided guidance on software design and development best practices
+- Mentored software engineers and provided guidance on software design and development best practices

 ### Senior Software Engineer
 #### EML Payments, Brisbane, QLD
 March 2017 – October 2021
-- Developed and maintained multiple software applications using Python and Django
-- Implemented RESTful APIs to enable communication between different applications
-- Automated various manual processes, resulting in a 50% reduction in manual labor and increased efficiency
-- Participated in code reviews and provided constructive feedback to improve code quality
+- Quickly adapted to the payments industry, mastering the ISO8583 standard and backend architecture for processing payments.
+- Made immediate contributions to the team, improving processes by automating laborious tasks and saving the company time and money on engineering resources.
+- Introduced a CI/CD pipeline for legacy software, resulting in faster and more reliable deployments.
+- Identified bottlenecks in the system and developed a scalable service that significantly reduced downtime, resulting in a highly reliable system.

 ### Software Engineer
 #### Beeline/AgJunction/HemispehereGPS, Brisbane, QLD